gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy looked at her sidelong,
 clearly trying to think of how to ask something.
-"When you talk about virtual—was that the same as Central?
-Because my sister Maddy says that she met someone when she was hooked up to Central.
+"When you talk about virtual—my sister Maddy says that she met someone when she was hooked up to Central.
 She doesn't remember much,
 but she remembers her hair was purple like yours."